-- 112. Warrap State Council of Ministers shall have the following functions- - (a) general planning and administration of the State and implementation of the Comprehensive Peace Agreement; - (b) approval of the general policies initiated by the respective ministries; - (c) overseeing, receiving and discussing reports about the executive and administrative performance of ministries; - (d) receiving reports from county commissioners about executive and administrative performance in their counties.
+- 112. Central Equatoria State Council of Ministers shall have the following functions- - (a) general planning and administration of the State and implementation of the Comprehensive Peace

-- (e) receiving reports on matters that are concurrent or residual and deciding whether it is competent to exercise such power in accordance with Schedules D, E and F herein.
-If it so decides, it shall notify the government of Southern Sudan or, if appropriate, notify the National Government through the Government of Southern Sudan, of its intention to exercise such power.
-If the Government of Southern Sudan or the National Government object thereto, a committee shall be set up by the Governments concerned to amicably resolve the matter before resorting to the Supreme Court of Southern Sudan. - (f) keeping the State Assembly informed about the progress of the implementation of the Comprehensive Peace Agreement; - (g) acting as a link between the Government of Southern Sudan on the one hand and the institutions of the State and local government on the other; - (h) receiving requests originating from the Government of Southern Sudan to the institutions of the State and the counties therein in connection with matters of mutual interest; - (i) providing reports upon the request of the Assembly; - (j) formulating internal rules, procedures and regulations for the conduct of its business; - (k) mobilising the public to achieve the objectives of government policy and promote public life; - (1) implementing the State legislations and applicable National and Southern Sudan legislations in the State; - (m) formulating and implementing government policies; - (n) coordinating the functions and reviewing the performance of the ministries, departments and administrations of the Government of the State; - (o) initiating legislative bills before the Assembly; and - (p) performing any other executive functions provided for in this Constitution or the law.
+- Agreement; - (b) approval of the general policies initiated by the respective ministries; - (c) overseeing, receiving and discussing reports about the executive and administrative performance of ministries: - (d) receiving reports from county commissioners about the executive performance of counties for information and coordination with the respective counties; - (e) receiving reports on matters that are concurrent or residual and deciding whether it is competent to exercise such power in accordance with Schedules D, E and F herein.
+If it so decides, it shall notify the Government of Southern Sudan or, if appropriate, notify the National Government through the Government of Southern Sudan, of its intention to exercise such power.
+If the Government of Southern Sudan or the National Government objects thereto, a committee shall be set up by the Governments concerned to amicably resolve the matter before resorting to the Supreme Court of Southern Sudan or the National Constitutional Court, as appropriate; - (f) keeping the State Legislative Assembly informed about the progress of the implementation of the Comprehensive Peace Agreement; - (g) acting as a link between the Government of Southern Sudan, on the one hand, and the institutions of the State and local government, on the other; - (h) receiving requests originating from the Government of Southern Sudan to the institutions of the State and the counties therein in connection with matters of mutual interest; - (i) providing reports upon the request of the State Legislative Assembly; - (j) formulating internal rules, procedures and regulations for the conduct of its business; - (k) mobilising the public to achieve the objectives of government policy and promote public life; - (1) implementing the State legislations and applicable

+- National and Southern Sudan legislations in the State: - (m) formulating and implementing government policies; - (n) coordinating the functions and reviewing the performance of the ministries, departments and administrations of the Government of the State; - (o) initiating legislative bills before the State Legislative Assembly; and - (p) performing any other executive functions provided for in this Constitution or the law.